SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 Summary of this practical
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the case study of this practical work, an intense laser pulse is injected into the plasma, exciting a relativistic plasma wave used to accelerate an externally injected relativistic electron bunch.
+In the case study of this practical work, an intense laser pulse is injected into a plasma, exciting a relativistic plasma wave that can be used to accelerate relativistic electrons.
 This plasma acceleration scheme is known as laser wakefield acceleration, or LWFA ([Esarey2009]_, [Malka2012]_).
+In the case considered in this practical, an externally injected relativistic electron bunch is injected in the plasma waves.

 The practical will consist in four parts: